4 Must Know Options Expiration Day Traps to Avoid

 Have a look at these two possible scenarios.
 You have a losing trade, but you still don’t want to give it up because you think you “could” make money at the end of the day.
 Conversely, you have some money on the table in profits, but you think you still stand a chance to make more money before options expiration.

 Just to let you know, the last couple of days are the worst time to exit trades because of the increased gamma risk.
 This means that an option’s value will swing faster in both directions during these final days until expiration.
 As such, profits can evaporate overnight.

-Let some other guy trade those last couple of pennies in value, praying for the “big move”.
+Let another guy trade those last couple of pennies in value, praying for the “big move.”

 Of course, if you’re a net option seller like us, option expiration is a great time!
 We just let our positions expire worthless and keep the entire premium we collected as profit.
 Honestly, we should start having expiration day parties!